 Server SDK

-One page for the current server-side surface area: the @21st-sdk/agent sandbox config helper, and the runtime sandbox/thread API from the selected server SDK package @21st-sdk/node, plus the token exchange helpers from @21st-sdk/nextjs/server.
+Reference for the runtime sandbox/thread API from the selected server SDK package @21st-sdk/node, plus the token exchange helpers from @21st-sdk/nextjs/server.

 Important: there is no higher-level session object in the SDK.
 A session in your app is usually your own database row that stores agent, sandboxId, and threadId.
 Use @21st-sdk/node to create and drive those resources from your server code.